zingaya/zbx_hardware_monitor/README.md

 Setup the web interface on the Open Hardware Monitor, and don't forget allow it in Windows firewall.
 Optionally start at boot.\
 ![imagen](https://github.com/zingaya/zbx_hardware_monitor/assets/19838800/d5656400-cfd5-46f6-b1a3-1455af0f8414)

 The current items in Zabbix will get a Json, and use LLD for the power and temperature sensors.
-You can create your own LLD to expand your needs.
+You can create your own LLD to expand to your needs.
 Change the item prototypes for temperatures, and adjust the "Units" for Celsius (default) or Fahrenheit.

 Tested in:\